Confessing to Laura: Plot

-Newsreel footage shows Colombian Presidential candidate, Jorge Eliécer Gaitán speaking to a large crowd.
-Following his assassination on April 9, 1948 a riot erupts.
-It is an uncontrollable manifestation of emotion, which grows bigger through the setting of fire to vehicles and buildings, which fall apart among clouds of ashes.
-The crowds full of anger, spread all over the streets of Bogotá, destroying everything they find in their way.
+Newsreel footage shows Colombian presidential candidate Jorge Eliécer Gaitán speaking to a large crowd.
+Following his assassination on April 9, 1948, a riot erupts.
+It is an uncontrollable manifestation of emotion, which grows bigger through the setting of fire to vehicles and buildings.
+The enraged crowds spread all over the streets of Bogotá, destroying everything they find.

-Among the chaos engulfing the city, Santiago Franco, a middle-aged government employee arrives to his apartment in downtown Bogotá.
+Among the chaos engulfing the city, Santiago Franco, a middle-aged government employee reaches his apartment in downtown Bogotá.
 His wife Josefina is undisturbed by the revolt that has taken over the city.
 She has baked a birthday cake for her neighbor Laura, a spinster schoolteacher living in an apartment directly across from them.
 The overbearing Josefina is irritated by her husband insistence in the seriousness of the situation.
 Santiago listens intently to the radio, eager for news.
 The situation is getting worse.
 While people are being killed in the streets, Josefina tells her husband that he should go see if he can be of some help to the government.
 She adds: "I'd do it if I were you."
 She then tells Santiago to go across the street and up to Laura's apartment to deliver the birthday cake.
 It is Laura's birthday.
 Santiago objects, trying to show her the danger by having her look out the window at the street, where shots can be heard.
 When Josefina prepares to take the cake herself, Santiago is compelled into delivering the cake.